iOS Development Guide: Creating Your First App (Part II)

 }

-5. Connecting Actions And Outlets
+Connecting Actions And Outlets

 Click on the orb to select it, and a blue outline should appear on your First View scene.
 Now press Ctrl and click the First View Controller – First to drag onto the text field, then release it.

 After the action, a list of Outlets will come up.
 Select “tempTextBox” from the list.
-If the connection is successful the text field will flash.
+If the connection is successful, the text field will flash.

-change custom class
+Changing custom class in Xcode

-connect page event
+Connecting page event in Xcode

-connect button event
+Connecting button event in Xcode

-6. Porting Code Over To Second View
+Porting Code Over To Second View

 We should start with the header code and move into implementation.
 Below I’ve added the full code from my SecondViewController.h file.
 It’s basically a clone of the First View Controller’s header, but with an additional property linked to the second UILabel element.